CarsonDDD/PantriPal-ACCI/architecture.md

 ### Pantry

 The Pantry DSO represents the many-to-many relationship between the User and Ingredient table.
 It represents the ingredients that a user currently has.
-Each entry has an associated User and Ingredient, but also has a quantity.
-For example, a user could have three apples in their pantry.
+Each entry has an associated User and Ingredient, but also has a quantity and a unit.
+For example, a user could have three apples in their pantry, or 6 slices of bread.

 ### Contains

 The Contains DSO represents the many-to-many relationship between the Recipe and Ingredient table.
 It is similar to the Pantry DSO, but represents the ingredients that are required for a given recipe.
-Each entry has a Recipe and Ingredient, as well as a quantity.
+Each entry has a Recipe and Ingredient, as well as a quantity and a unit.

 ### Liked